Frequency mixer: Types

 Selection of a mixer type is a trade off for a particular application.

 Mixer circuits are characterized by their properties such as conversion gain (or loss), noise figure and nonlinearity.

 Nonlinear electronic components that are used as mixers include diodes and transistors biased near cutoff.
 Linear, time-varying devices, such as analog multipliers, provide superior performance, as it is only in true multipliers that the output amplitude is proportional to the input amplitude, as required for linear conversion.
 Ferromagnetic-core inductors driven into saturation have also been used.
 In nonlinear optics, crystals with nonlinear characteristics are used to mix two frequencies of laser light to create optical heterodynes.

 Diode

-A diode can be used to create a simple unbalanced mixer.
-This type of mixer produces the original frequencies as well as their sum and their difference.
-The important property of the diode is its non-linearity (or non-Ohmic behavior), which means its response (current) is not proportional to its input (voltage).
-The diode does not reproduce the frequencies of its driving voltage in the current through it, which allows the desired frequency manipulation.